Innertuber40/Tetroid/README.md

 1/19/19: Worked on grapple.
 Was able to get it to shoot up with button x but needs ceiling detection.
 Worked on HorizontalShootingEnemy but still needs edge detection like Vertical.

 1/20/19: Player now is able to die from enemy bullets and respawns at a set location.
 Spawn location will probably be fixed later.
 Grapple now does damage and insta-kills enemies as well as regular bullets.
 Grapple is able to pull the player up.
 Once grappled the player will fall if the player moves or press grapple again.

+1/21/19: Relocated the duck to a new room.
+Added all three items and placed them in different rooms.